 Will my doctor automatically prescribe generic drugs?

 It depends on the doctor.
-You can ask your doctor to write a prescription allowing substitution of a generic drug when it’s appropriate.
-You also can ask whether a generic product will be as effective and less costly.
+Ask your doctor to write a prescription allowing the pharmacist to substitute a generic drug when it’s appropriate.

-If you get emails saying free or low-cost prescription drugs are just a phone call away — or you visit a website that says it can help you get free prescription drugs for a fee — it’s likely to be a scam.
+If you get emails, texts, or messages on social media saying free or low-cost prescription drugs are just a phone call away — or you visit a website that says it can help you get free prescription drugs for a fee — it’s likely a scam.

 - don’t have prescription drug coverage

-- can’t afford to pay for medication out of pocket, or
+- can’t afford to pay for medication out of pocket

-But the programs have qualification standards.
-Your income and the cost of the drugs you need can affect whether you qualify.
-Information on these programs is free — and publicly available — from your physician, pharmacists, and the government.
+But your income and the cost of the drugs you need may affect your ability to qualify for discounts.
+Information about these programs is free and available from your doctor, pharmacists, and the government.

-Visit the FDA website at www.fda.gov/drugs.
-FDA also has a toll-free hotline to answer questions about drug safety and efficacy: 1-888-INFO-FDA (1-888-463-6332).
-You can look up information on specific generic and brand-name drugs on the Drugs and Supplements page at MedlinePlus.gov.
+- Visit fda.gov/drugs.
+You’ll find information on specific generic and brand-name drugs on the Drugs and Supplements page at MedlinePlus.gov.

 - Use the Pharmaceutical Research and Manufacturers of America’s (PhRMA) Medicine Assistance Tool (MAT).
 It gives patients, caregivers, and health care providers information to help them connect to financial assistance programs for the medicines patients need.